FelicianoAnthony/Python_projects/README.md

 I thought I'd showcase my work in Python and learn how to use git at the same time.
 Turns out I have way more code than I thought I did!
 Here's how it's organized:

 # HBNL_tools
-A collection of modules I've developed while working at the Henri Begleiter Neurodynamics Laboratory in Brooklyn.
-These modules check the integrity of incoming qualitative and quantitative research data, utilize shell scripts to analyze brain wave data, visualize data extracted from lab database, and much more.
+A collection of modules & tools I've developed while working at the [Henri Begleiter Neurodynamics Laboratory](http://www.downstate.edu/hbnl/) in Brooklyn.
+They parse & review electrical brain wave & neuropsychological data, build intuitive query functions for lab database spanning 30+ years of research data, & clean data for statistical analysis.

 ### Packages used: pandas, bokeh, PyMongo, numpy, subprocess, re, itertools, collections, os, glob...

+# Django

+A simple website created with Django that can be hosted on your local machine

+# Staging

+Current projects being worked on

 # Web scraping
 Project that involved building a web scraper to download MLB statistics from the [”Team Batting tables”](https://www.baseball-reference.com/teams/NYM/2017.shtml) for any combination of teams and seasons and creating visualizations from scraped data